Ben Long (footballer)

 Ben Long (born 21 August 1997) is a professional Australian rules footballer playing for the Gold Coast Suns in the Australian Football League (AFL).

 Early life

 Long was born in Darwin, Northern Territory into a family of Indigenous Australian descent (Anmatjerre, Malak-Malak & Tiwi).
+His grandfather, Jack Long Sr, and his father, Chris Long, were both premiership winning footballers for St Mary's in the Northern Territory Football League.
 As a member of the Rioli-Long family he shares numerous relations with other notable footballers including dual Essendon premiership player and 1993 Norm Smith Medallist Michael Long (uncle), four-time Hawthorn premiership player and 2015 Norm Smith Medallist Cyril Rioli (cousin), three-time Richmond premiership player Daniel Rioli (nephew), 2018 West Coast premiership player Junior Rioli (cousin) and dual Adelaide AFLW premiership player Danielle Ponter (cousin).

-Ben grew up playing junior football for St Mary's in the NTFL and in 2014, at the age of 16, he accepted a scholarship to attend Melbourne Grammar.
+Ben grew up playing junior football for St Mary's in the NTFL junior leagues and in 2014, at the age of 16, he moved interstate to Victoria when he accepted a scholarship to attend Melbourne Grammar.
 In 2016, he played in Footscray's VFL premiership winning team.
+Along with football, Long played rugby union for the Casuarina Cougars as a youngster alongside future AFL player Brandan Parfitt before quitting to focus solely on football as a teenager.